Skip to Content

 The chain gauge, or the width of the groove where the chain fits onto the bar, also demands your attention to ensure compatibility.

-Using a quarter, a dime, or a penny, you can identify which one fits snugly within the groove without any forcible pushing.
-The coin that fits perfectly gives an indication of your chain gauge.
+Using a quarter, a dime, or a penny, you can identify which fits snugly within the groove without any forcible pushing.
+The coin that fits perfectly indicates your chain gauge.

 • Extracting Information from the Chainsaw Bar